ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Related Work

 \textbf{Routing:} Routing mechanisms got popular in the \gls{MoE} framework~\citep{zhou2022mixture} and have since been extended to nested designs such as MoNE~\citep{jain2024mixture}, MoD~\citep{raposo2024mixture}, and AMoD~\citep{gadhikar2025attention}.
 Flextron introduces a surrogate loss predictor to guide token routing~\citep{cai2024flextron}.
 These methods typically rely on lightweight \glspl{MLP}, which lack the representational capacity to route at the image level, where decisions often demand the reasoning power of a full classifier.
 Ensemble-based strategies like Selective Query~\citep{kag2023efficient}, OCCAM~\citep{ding2025occam}, and RouteLLM~\citep{ong2025routellm} perform input-aware routing using full models as gates.
 However, these approaches operate over a fixed set of pretrained models (e.g., CNNs or Transformers) and do not enable any knowledge transfer between the router and the routed models.
 In contrast, \name recycles tokens across stages, allowing each round to build on previous inferences for improved prediction.

-\textbf{Thinking:} Recent advancements in \gls{LLM} have introduced mechanisms for adaptive reasoning depth \citep{el2025competitive, jaech2024openai}.
+\textbf{Thinking:} \glspl{LLM} have introduced mechanisms for adaptive reasoning depth \citep{el2025competitive, jaech2024openai}.
 These methods often use reinforcement learning to dynamically adjust the number of reasoning steps based on input complexity \citep{guo2025deepseek, shao2024deepseekmath}.
 However, excessive reasoning length can inflate inference cost without proportional gains in accuracy \citep{kumar2025overthink}.
 Motivated by this, recent efforts seek to preserve the benefits of deep reasoning while avoiding redundant computation by introducing test-time adaptability or confidence-based early stopping \citep{muennighoff2025s1, zeng2025revisiting}.
-These models, however, reuse the same network in each round, while \name scales up capacity during rethinking, which is essential for vision tasks, see Table~\ref{tab:naive_recursion}.
+These models, however, reuse the same network in each round, which, as reported in Table~\ref{tab:naive_recursion}, results in limited gains.
+In contrast, \name scales up its capacity during rethinking to overcome this challenge.

-In this section, we introduce the design components of \name.
-We first describe how we construct a hierarchy of ordered subnetworks inside the vanilla \gls{ViT} backbone.
-Next, we explain the recursive inference loop and how \name fuses knowledge across sequential rounds.
-Finally, we show how \name enables elastic inference through an entropy-based “aha!” criterion that halts thinking once it achieves sufficient certainty.
+\textbf{Early-exit:} Early-exit methods reduce inference cost by attaching intermediate classifiers that let models stop once predictions are confident.
+Classic approaches such as BranchyNet~\cite{teerapittayanon2016branchynet}, MSDNet~\cite{huang2017multi}, and SDN~\cite{kaya2019shallow} introduced multi-exit architectures, later extended to Transformers with PABEE~\cite{zhou2020bert} and BERxiT~\cite{xin2021berxit}, and to ViTs with ViT-EE~\cite{bakhtiarnia2021multi}, PCEE~\cite{zhang2022pcee}, and LGViT~\cite{xu2023lgvit}.
+Jointly learned strategies such as JEI-DNN~\cite{regol2023jointly} further improve reliability by co-training gating and exit classifiers.
+While these methods offer dynamic depth, they rely on fixed-width models; in contrast, \name performs multiple loops over the model with progressively increased width.

+\textbf{How \name works:} After embedding the input, \name runs inference with a small subset of attention heads that, due to the training procedure, are the most important heads.
+The model stops if the classification confidence is high.
+Otherwise, within the same backbone, it activates a larger subset of attention heads and performs another inference step.
+This iterative expansion continues until the model reaches the predefined confidence or exhausts its maximum capacity.
+Token Recycling further improves later stages by fusing input embeddings with features from previous stages.
+By adjusting the confidence threshold, \name enables elastic inference across different target latencies.